-Food rescues check the quality of the food before it goes out to recipients, and store the food in safe and hygienic conditions throughout the process.
+Food rescues check the quality of the food before it goes out to the food in safe and hygienic conditions throughout the process.

 3. Distribute

 There are different ways of passing the food on to end recipients, which depends on what kind of food rescue operation you partner with.